KennthShang/PhaGCN2.0/README.md

 2. The script will pass contigs with non-ACGT characters, which means those non-ACGT contigs will be remained unpredict.
 3. if the program output an error (which is caused by your machine): Error: mkl-service + Intel(R) MKL: MKL_THREADING_LAYER=INTEL is incompatible with libgomp.so.1 library.
 You can type in the command `export MKL_SERVICE_FORCE_INTEL=1` before runing **run_Speed_up.py**
+4. If you want train your own virus classification database,Hardware requirements can be considerable(exceeding 48 GB,and at least one GPU), depending mainly on the size and complexity of the dataset.
+(Relationship between memory requirements and sequences analyzed forthcoming)

 # References